Osv.: Themes

-Etc. is a play about how hard it can be to stay alive in a world that seem to lack even the most basic compassion for human suffering, a world which constantly and repeatingly sees disastrous wars, despite the fact that man in many other areas, such as in science and technology, has made outstanding progress.
+Etc. is a play about how hard it can be to stay alive in a world that seem to lack even the most basic compassion for human suffering, a world which constantly and repeatedly sees disastrous wars, despite the fact that man in many other areas, such as in science and technology, has made outstanding progress.
 The title is also possible to play on just this, that the wars will continue indefinitely, even though the leaders in every conflict seeks to give the impression that a victory would bring permanent peace to the area or the world as a whole.

 Skating Sport plays a certain role in the play.
 Several of the characters discuss the career and private life of figure skater Tonya Harding, focusing on her problems during the Olympic Games in Lillehammer in 1994 and looking both at her story as a parallel to humanity itself and the country they are currently in.
 It is also possible to see this preoccupation with figure skating in terms of its essence, that both the traditional speed skating and figure skating ends up exactly where you started, despite all the energy that went on to complete the exercise.
 Which may have similarities with many wars.